LeoPBgit/Pikzilla-Racing/memory-bank/progress.md

 - The website matches the visual references provided

 ### Known Issues
-- Development environment issues with Vite
-- Some asset path management challenges
 - Need for additional interactive elements
 - Form submission not yet implemented
 - Some responsive design edge cases to address
+- Browser compatibility issues to resolve

 ## Next Milestone

-The next milestone is to resolve the development environment issues and enhance the interactivity of the website.
+The next milestone is to enhance the interactivity of the website.
 This includes:

-1. Fixing the Vite development server
-2. Adding animations and transitions
+1. Adding animations and transitions
-3. Implementing form validation and submission
+2. Implementing form validation and submission
-4. Optimizing performance and loading times
+3. Optimizing performance and loading times
-5. Improving accessibility features
+4. Improving accessibility features

 ## Timeline Update